No, wood stain doesn’t protect wood from moisture, water, scratches, or UV lights. It only offers minimal protection from dust, debris, and handling.

 However, “Stain & Seal” products protect the wood from UV lights, moisture (or water), and scratches, and will alter its color.
 “Stain & Seal” products are a combination of stain and sealer, they come in different colors, and will last for approximately 10 years.

 To protect a stained wood, apply two (2) sealer coats over the surface.
 The sealer produces a thick and glossy protective layer that will shield the surface from moisture, water, scratches, and UV lights.
 We recommend varnish or polyurethane as a sealer.

 Related Read: Can You Apply Varnish Over Stain?

 Staining vs. Sealing (For Wood)?

 Staining and sealing wood are two different things.
-When you seal it, you use a stain-blocking and moisture-resistant sealant that protects the surface from moisture, water, UV lights, and scratches.
+When you seal it, you use a stain-blocking and moisture-resistant sealer that protects the surface from moisture, water, UV lights, and scratches.
 The sealer doesn’t penetrate the surface; instead, it stays on top of it.

-When you stain, you use a highly-pigmented stain that will alter the shade of the wood.
+When you stain, you use a highly pigmented stain that will alter the shade of the wood.
 The purpose of staining is to improve the beauty and color of a surface, not to protect it.

 But, who’s better for wood?
 Stain or sealer?

 In terms of beauty, staining wood is better because the stain is designed with colorants or paint pigments to alter the color and shade of the surface.
 When dry, the stain produces an attractive and colorful finish.